raymenzel/IRI-EDP/README.md

 ./iri-2016.x 37.8 -75.4 2021 3 3 11
 ```

-produces a file name `2021-03-03-11-UTC-EDP.png` containing:
+produces a file name `2021-03-03-11-UTC-EDP.png` in the current directory containing:

 ![EDP-profile](docs/2021-03-03-11-UTC-EDP.png)

-To make it available outside of the container, copy it to `/IRI-EDP/output:
+If you'd like to make this plot available outside of the container, copy it
+to `/IRI-EDP/output:

 ```
 $ cp 2021-03-03-11-UTC-EDP.png /IRI-EDP/output